menu

 Step 4 - Run regular system review

-Whether the firm experiences a false alarm or an actual threat, running regular vulnerability scans is mandatory.
-This allows the security teams to identify technical vulnerabilities that might exist and issues that the organization needs to prioritize and address real-time.
+Running regular vulnerability scans is mandatory whether the firm experiences a false alarm or an actual threat.
+This allows the security teams to identify technical vulnerabilities that might exist and issues that the organization needs to prioritize and address in real time.

-Security operations centre should have all the advanced tools at their disposal to offer pre-configured compliance modules which automatically address all common regulations and frameworks to help achieve cybersecurity regulations.
+Security operations centers should have all the advanced tools at their disposal to offer pre-configured compliance modules that automatically address all standard regulations and frameworks to help achieve cybersecurity regulations.

-Designing a SOC is way more complex than hiring a team and buying some tools.
-It has a lot to do with investing in the right things at the right time, look forward to identifying threats that might be in the near future, and align security strategy with the business needs.
+Designing a SOC is way more complex than hiring a team and buying tools.
+It has a lot to do with investing in the right things at the right time, looking forward to identifying threats that might be in the near future and aligning security strategy with the business needs.